Under Foot: Outdoor Flooring Buyer's Guide

 Ideal location: Patios, driveways, pool area, garden paths, front porches

-Design ideas: New coloring and stamping options make concrete resemble stone, bricks, or other higher-end materials.
+Design ideas: Coloring and stamping options make concrete resemble stone, bricks, or other higher-end materials.
 Concrete pavers are durable, low-maintenance, and come in a wide variety of designs from brick to flagstone.

 Pros and cons: Wood decking is one of the simplest DIY projects, which lowers the cost substantially, but wood requires cleaning and sealing every one to two years.

-Cost: Around $6-8 per square foot for the least-expensive treated lumber; $18-20 per square foot for higher-end wood; $20-25 per square foot for inexpensive treated lumber, supports and railings.
+Cost: Around $8-10 per square foot for the least-expensive treated lumber; $18-20 per square foot for higher-end wood; $20-25 per square foot for inexpensive treated lumber, supports and railings.
+Composite decking runs about $35 per square foot.

 Ideal location: Ground level or raised decks, pool decks